Building and Development in PEI

 Can I appeal a permit once it is approved?

-Once a building or development permit is approved, interested parties have 21 days from the date of issue to appeal to the Island Regulatory and Appeals Commission (IRAC).
+Once a Development Permit is approved, interested parties have 21 days from the date of issue to appeal to the Island Regulatory and Appeals Commission (IRAC).
 Please note that this appeal process does not apply to Building Permits.

 To determine your right to appeal, please review Section 28 of the PEI Planning Act.